radicalbit/radicalbit-ai-monitoring/docs/docs/user-guide/quickstart.md

 * **Current:** the Current section displays metrics for any user-uploaded data sets you've added in addition to the reference dataset.

 ### Import Reference Dataset
-To calculate metrics for your reference dataset, import a CSV file.
+To calculate metrics for your reference dataset, [import this CSV file, containing the reference](/datasets/df_reference.csv).

 ![Alt text](/img/quickstart/import-reference.png "Import Reference")